-- Identify and address staff concerns: Staff must have a clear mechanism to raise any problems or concerns they may be having, particularly during the period right after implementation.
+- Identify and address staff concerns: Staff must have a clear mechanism for raising any problems or concerns they may be having, particularly during the period right after implementation.
 As noted, Quinnipiac staff initially met on a weekly basis to discuss problems, and now meet on an as-needed basis.

 - Plan for periodic upgrades: EMR systems generally offer both minor and major upgrades that can be used to stimulate further improvements in care processes and outcomes but require time to learn.
 For example, Quinnipiac recently installed a major upgrade that included the new patient portal.
-This upgrade required staff to go through a meaningful amount of training to understand how the portal works and learn to explain its features and benefits to patients.
+This upgrade required staff to undergo significant training to understand how the portal works and how to explain its features and benefits to patients.

 - Designation in 2009 from NCQA’s Diabetes Recognition Program, which recognizes organizations that perform well on 10 common metrics for diabetes care.